Gamify-IT/docs/dev-manuals/languages/unity/dynamically-load-data-overworld.md

 - a configuration file can set the minigame that spawns at which minigame point
   - content of the minigame (questions, answers, etc.) is also set with the config file
+- a script then reads the config file and links minigame spot with the correct minigame

 ## additional knowledge in books